Pomax/are-we-flying/docs/index.md

 To allay any concerns: this is not about running JavaScript software to control an actual aircraft.

-​	***That would kill people***.
+​	**_That would kill people_**.

 Instead, we're writing a web page that can control an autopilot running in JS that, in turn, controls a little virtual aeroplane.
-And by "little" I actually mean "most aeroplanes in [Microsoft Flight Simulator 2020](https://www.flightsimulator.com/)" because as it turns out, MSFS comes with an API that can be used to both query **and set** values ranging from anything as simple as cockpit lights to something as complex as spawning a fleet of aircraft and making them fly in formation while making their smoke pattern spell out the works of Chaucer in its original middle English.
+And by "little" I actually mean "most aeroplanes in [Microsoft Flight Simulator 2020](https://www.flightsimulator.com/)" because as it turns out, MSFS comes with an API that can be used to both query *_and set_* values ranging from anything as simple as cockpit lights to something as complex as spawning a fleet of aircraft and making them fly in formation while making their smoke pattern spell out the works of Chaucer in its original middle English.

-While we're not doing that (...today?), we **are** going to write an autopilot for planes that don't have one, as well as planes that do have one but that are just a 1950's chore to work with, while also tacking on some functionality that just straight up doesn't exist in modern autopilots.
-The thing that lets us perform this trick is that MSFS comes with something called [SimConnect](https://docs.flightsimulator.com/html/Programming_Tools/SimConnect/SimConnect_SDK.htm), which is an SDK that lets people write addons for the game using C, C++, or languages with .NET support... and so, of course, folks have been writing connectors to "port" the SimConnect call functionals to officially unsupported languages like Go, Node, Python, etc.
+While we're not doing that (...today?), we *_are_* going to write an autopilot for planes that don't have one, as well as planes that do have one but that are just a 1950's chore to work with, while also tacking on some functionality that just straight up doesn't exist in modern autopilots.
+The thing that lets us perform this trick is that MSFS comes with something called [SimConnect](https://docs.flightsimulator.com/html/Programming_Tools/SimConnect/SimConnect_SDK.htm), which is an SDK that lets people write addons for the game using C, C++, or languages with .NET support... and so, of course, folks have been writing connectors to "port" the SimConnect function calls to officially unsupported languages like Go, Node, Python, etc.

 Which means that we could, say, write a web page that allows us to see what's going on in the game.
 And toggle in-game settings.
-And --and this is the one that's the most fun-- *fly the plane* from a web page.
+And --and this is the one that's the most fun-- _fly the plane_ from a web page.
 And once we're done, it'll be that easy, but the road to get there is going to take a little bit of prep work... some of it tedious, some of it weird, but all of it's going to set us up for just doing absolutely ridiculous things and at the end of it, we'll have a fully functional autopilot _with auto-takeoff and flight planning that's as easy as using google maps_ and whatever's missing, you can probably bolt on yourself!

 Before we get there though, let's start at the start.
 If the idea is to interface with MSFS from a webpage, and webpages use JS, then your first thought might be "Cool, can I write an [express](https://expressjs.com/) server that connects to MSFS?" to which the answer is: yes!
 There is the [node-simconnect](https://www.npmjs.com/package/node-simconnect) package for [Node](https://nodejs.org), which implements full access to the SimConnect DLL file, but it's very true to the original C++ SDK, meaning it's a bit like "programming C++ in JavaScript".
-Now, you might like that (I don't know your background) but JS has its own set of conventions that don't really line up with the C++ way of doing things, and because I know my way around programming I created a somewhat more "JavaScripty" API on top of node-simconnect called [msfs-simconnect-api-wrapper](https://www.npmjs.com/package/msfs-simconnect-api-wrapper) (I am **great** at naming things) which lets me (and you!) write code that can talk to MSFS in a way that looks and feels much more like standard JavaScript, so... let's use that!
+Now, you might like that (I don't know your background) but JS has its own set of conventions that don't really line up with the C++ way of doing things, and because I know my way around programming I created a somewhat more "JavaScripty" API on top of node-simconnect called [msfs-simconnect-api-wrapper](https://www.npmjs.com/package/msfs-simconnect-api-wrapper) (I am *_great_* at naming things) which lets me (and you!) write code that can talk to MSFS in a way that looks and feels much more like standard JavaScript, so... let's use that!

 Also, because we want to talk "from the browser to a game", we don't really want to have to rely on HTML GET and POST requests, because they're both slow, and unidirectional: the game will never be able to talk to us unless it's to answer a question we sent it.
-That's not great, especially not if we want to register event handlers, so instead we'll use [web sockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API), which let us set up a persistent bidirectional data connection And to make that a trivial task, we'll use the [express-ws](https://github.com/HenningM/express-ws) package to bolt websockets onto our express server: just use `app.ws(....)` on the server in the same way we'd use `app.get(...)` or `app.post()`, with a plain Websocket in the browser, and things *just work*.
+That's not great, especially not if we want to register event handlers, so instead we'll use [web sockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API), which let us set up a persistent bidirectional data connection And to make that a trivial task, we'll use the [express-ws](https://github.com/HenningM/express-ws) package to bolt websockets onto our express server: just use `app.ws(....)` on the server in the same way we'd use `app.get(...)` or `app.post()`, with a plain Websocket in the browser, and things _just work_.

 If that sounds cool: you can check out the complete project over on the ["Are we flying?"](https://github.com/Pomax/are-we-flying) Github repository, but if you want to actually learn something... let's dive in!